university-of-york/research-it-documentation/docs/source/using_viking/jobscripts-program-specific.rst

 Running Interactively
 ^^^^^^^^^^^^^^^^^^^^^

 ``MATLAB`` can be run interactively both with and without a Graphical User Interface (GUI).
-When running ``MATLAB`` interactively, please ensure that you are doing so :ref:`inside an interactive cluster session <virtual-session-compute-node>`, rather than on :doc:`Viking's login nodes <code-of-conduct>`.
+When running ``MATLAB`` interactively, please ensure that you are doing so :ref:`inside an interactive cluster session <virtual-session-compute-node>`, rather than on :doc:`Viking's login nodes <../getting_started/code-of-conduct>`.

 The following demonstrates how you could run ``MATLAB`` interactively without the GUI: